-- Increased collaboration and communication during a response are being supported and improved upon throughout our lifeline utilities, strategic partners, and stakeholders. - Communities are beginning to engage with the Group in advance of an event and understand where they can receive credible, timely and accurate information during an event. - Use of GIS and other operational systems technology allows a greater level of situational awareness during a response. - Learning from others' experiences and taking opportunities to follow best practice in building our response capability. - National capability to support regions in their responses will increase through a cadre of experts. - Development of response plans for adverse event management will be well publicised, exercised and available during a response. - Lifeline infrastructure are maintaining communication with the Lifeline Utilities Coordinator as part of the Otago CDEM Group and information received is circulated even when the ECC is not activated. - Adequate capability, capacity and resources for a coordinated and collaborative response are being further explored and actioned as appropriate.
+- Increased collaboration and communication during a response are being supported and improved upon throughout our Lifeline Utilities, strategic partners, and stakeholders. - Communities are beginning to engage with the Group in advance of an event and understand where they can receive credible, timely and accurate information during an event. - Use of GIS and other operational systems technology allows a greater level of situational awareness during a response. - Learning from others' experiences and taking opportunities to follow best practice in building our response capability. - National capability to support regions in their responses will increase through a cadre of experts. - Development of response plans for adverse event management will be well publicised, exercised and available during a response. - Lifeline Utilities are encouraged to maintain communication with the Group Lifeline Utilities Coordinator so that information can be shared with non-affected areas even when the ECC is not activated. - Adequate capability, capacity and resources for a coordinated and collaborative response are being further explored and actioned as appropriate.